peristron/signalfoundry_v2/README.md

 - Use Streamlit secrets or your deployment platform’s secret manager.
 - If the app is exposed publicly, consider adding authentication and limiting accepted input types.
 - The AI Analyst should be understood as optional.
 Review the app’s current prompt construction before using it with sensitive corpora.
+- Streamlit Community Cloud is a public cloud environment.
+Avoid uploading sensitive raw transcripts unless that is acceptable for your data-handling requirements.
+- If transcripts contain names or other sensitive speaker labels, anonymize them before upload when needed.
+- Speaker-label detection is not identity detection.
+It only reads labels already present in the transcript, such as `Speaker 2`, `Participant A`, or an anonymized name.
+- The pre-scan preview and scan summary are intended to improve transparency, but they should not be treated as a data-loss-prevention system.
+- Maturity scores are interpretive language signals.
+They should be reviewed alongside human context, client history, and source-document quality.

 ---